luapower/luapower-all/nw.md

 #### `win:show()`

-Show the window in its previous state (which includes minimized, maximized, or fullscreen state).
+Show the window in its previous state (which can include any combination of minimized, maximized, and fullscreen states).

+If the window is minimized it will not be activated, otherwise it will.

 #### `win:hide()`